'A form of charity for me' - SPH Red Apple Day attracts 160 blood donors

 The event was supported by the Singapore Red Cross Society and Beatty Secondary School.

-Students from the school attended the drive and learned about the significant role blood donation has in saving lives.
+Students from the school attended the drive and learnt about the significant role that blood donation has in saving lives.

-School principal Mr Ling Khoon Chow said: "The blood donation drive helps our students understand the importance of blood donation from a young age so that they will consider donating blood when they are older."
+School principal Ling Khoon Chow said: "The blood donation drive helps our students understand the importance of blood donation from a young age, so that they will consider donating blood when they are older.

 "Through this drive, we also hope to encourage and make it easy for our stakeholders such as our staff and parents to donate blood and play their part in saving lives."